Denisfench/CS3943/gyori.md

 **if P is an orthogonal polygon of *n* vertices, then P can be partitioned into at most [n/4] orthogonal polygons of 4 or 6 vertices.**

 To see why this implies the previous claim, we can see that orthogonal polygons of 4 or 6 vertices are of unique shapes, being rectangular or in the shape of a capital letter "L" respectively.
-Because both shapes are convex polygons, one guard is sufficient to guard each.
+It is easy to see that one guard is sufficient to guard each.

 ![](/img/img1.jpg)